 The first floor has figurines depicting religions, Indian costumes, armies, lifestyles and much more.
 The museum contains a large number of maps, old photographs of Mumbai, clay models, archaeological finds, silver/ copper ware and costumes.

-Lord Elphinstone was the last Governor of Bombay while the city was still under the East India Company/ He served in this position from 1853 to 1860.
+Lord Elphinstone was the last Governor of Bombay while the city was still under the East India Company/ He was in this position from 1853 to 1860.
 He began the project of tearing down walls of the fort.
 (Sir Bartle Frere, his successor, later concluded the exercise.)
 In January 1856, he also started construction of Vihar Water Works.